rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 At the end of the 1,000 years there would be a final rebellion followed by a final judgment, and a second resurrection (for the believers born during the millennium).

 !!! warning "eisegesis"
-    While not necessarily heretical, this view takes an eisegetic interpretation of *Revelation 20:1-10*, and assumes that the "throne" and the references to "the beast" are not from the *Old Testament* prophecies, and instead the "millennium age* will be a worldly kingdom of immortal Christians ruling over mortal non-Christians.
+    While not necessarily heretical, this view takes an eisegetic interpretation of *Revelation 20:1-10*, and assumes that the "throne" and the references to "the beast" are not from the *Old Testament* prophecies, and instead the *millennium age* will be a worldly kingdom of immortal Christians ruling over mortal non-Christians.